andres-erbsen/dename-writeup/dename.md

 round key.
 In our implementation, a hash of the set of round keys is used to seed the PRNG in [Step: Process the requests].

+## Failures and Freshness

+We acknowledge that even honest servers may fail and propose a mechanism for maintaining correctness in presence of stopping failures.
+In the main protocol, a server should save all results on nondeterministic operations to nonvolatile storage before acting on them.
+Currently this includes sent and received messages and random number generation.
+To recover from a stopping failure, a server will assume the state that it was in before sending out the last publish message it has stored and continue from there, using stored results for nondeterministic actions where available.
+Additionally, it will notify other servers of the failure and they will resend to it all messages since (and including) the last publish message sent to it.
+As no correct server will issue a publish message if it has not seen all the publish messages for the previous round, this procedure will result in the failed server receiving all the messages it may have lost due to the downtime and resuming normal operation.
+We are aware that this level of granularity does not yield optimal recovery times, but as as we expect failures to be very infrequent compared to all other operations, we think that the simplicity of this approach outweighs the potential downsides.

+Requiring assertions of freshness of the name assignments is in its strongest form directly contradictory to allowing other servers to continue handling name lookups in presence of stopping failures. \TODO

 ## Name-tree representation

 To allow for efficient manipulation and verification of the set of name-identity